Skip to content

 • Reviewed markers are session-local only.

-• Open in HTML Report only uses a local report.html when one already exists and looks fresh enough for the current run.
+• Open in HTML Report requires a local report.html that is fresh for the current run.

 • Virtual workspaces are not supported.